 I feel like cold brew makes me extra jittery?
 Am I imagining things?

-One of the first variables you have to consider in any coffee brew method is the amount of coffee and water you’re using.
-You can definitely start with the same ratio of coffee and water and, through adjusting grind-size, temperature, brew time, and a bunch of other variables, get noticeably different results in flavor.
+One of the first variables you have to consider in any coffee brewing process is the amount of coffee beans and water you’re using.
+You can definitely start with the same ratio of coffee grinds and water and, through adjusting grind-size, temperature, brew time, and a bunch of other variables, get noticeably different results in flavor.
 But for the most part, the majority of brewing recipes are aiming to get just about the same percentage of stuff out of the coffee grounds.
 The ratio of coffee to water, then, is the main factor in determining how strong a coffee is.
 So if you cold brew a coffee and hot brew a coffee at the same ratio, they’ll have about the same amount of caffeine.

 So, if you need that summer caffeine, but worry about the jitters, is there any way to avoid them?
 We have a few ideas: